Your Library Supports Educators

 - Recommended book lists by grade level.
 Every book is available at the DC Public Library.

 Teach kids the joy of reading with Tumble Books, animated, talking picture books available in story books, chapter books/read a-longs and nonfiction titles.

 FreedomFlix brings American History alive for grades 4 and older.

 TrueFlix explores true facts about people, places, history, science and nature for grades 3-6.

 - Learn a new language.

 - Start the book selection process by browsing reading lists made just for your students.

-- Several of our online resources include embedded lesson plans and are aligned with common core standards, including Global Issues in Context, Student Resources in Context and Learning Express Library (available in Spanish also).
+- Several of our online resources include embedded lesson plans and are aligned with common core standards, including Global Issues in Context, Opposing Viewpoints in Context and Learning Express Library (available in Spanish also).

 - Learning Express Library and Testing and Education Reference Center allow your students to take practice tests for elementary and high school standardized tests, AP exams and for college entrance exams such as ACT and SAT.

 - Learn a new language.